The Admissions Process

 What are my chances?

-In 2014, we received over 260 applications for our Ph.D. program, and we aim for a class of about 5 students per year.
+We typically receive between 200 to 260 applications for our Ph.D. program, and we aim for a class of about 5 students per year.
 It is invariably true that we have many more qualified applicants than we are able to admit.
-Last year four students matriculated into our Ph.D. program.

 Do I have a better chance of being accepted if I already have an M.A.?

-For students with a strong undergraduate background in philosophy (usually this means having majored in philosophy) and excellent grades in their philosophy courses, acquiring a Philosophy M.A. in addition will not necessarily help their prospects for admission into our Ph.D. program.
-(This is because we take into account the additional schooling of an M.A. when assessing application materials for potential in our program.)
-For student who have taken fewer undergraduate courses in philosophy, or feel they could have performed better in their philosophy courses, an M.A. from a strong program is likely to increase the chances of admission.
+For students with strong undergraduate backgrounds in philosophy (this usually means having majored in philosophy) and excellent grades in their philosophy courses, acquiring a Philosophy M.A. will not necessarily help their prospects for admission into our Ph.D. program.
+For students who have taken fewer undergraduate courses in philosophy, or feel they could have performed better in their philosophy courses, an M.A. from a strong program is likely to increase the chances of admission.

 What if my undergraduate degree is in an area other than philosophy?